nimeshjh/Koha/README.md

-Koha Bird – Avurudu Special Game
+Koha – Avurudu Special Game
 A simple 2D Flappy Bird-style game made for Yes FM 101 / 100.8 in Sri Lanka to celebrate the Sinhala and Tamil New Year (Avurudu).
 In this game, you control the Koha — the bird that traditionally signals the start of the New Year — flying through the jungle, dodging trees and obstacles.

 🎮 Gameplay